All 3 Health Care Reimbursement Arrangements (HRAs) Reshaping Small Business Health Insurance

 To be eligible, a company must be under 50 full-time employees and not offer a traditional group plan.
 For employees to be eligible, they must have health insurance that meets Minimum Essential Coverage requirements and they must submit claims for reimbursement.

-QSEHRA has maximum annual contribution rates for 2019 set at $5,150 for singles or $10,450 for couples.
+QSEHRA has maximum annual contribution rates for 2020 set at $5,250 for singles or $10,600 for families.
 The rates adjust yearly for inflation.

-An exciting change coming for this HRA in 2020 is that much like ICHRA, a special enrollment period for ACA coverage will be triggered once a QSEHRA is offered for the first time.
+An exciting change for this HRA in 2020 is that, much like ICHRA, a special enrollment period for ACA coverage will be triggered once a QSEHRA is offered for the first time.

 Think of QSEHRA as the predecessor to the next generation of HRAs — the HRA that paved the way.